highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/7_ssr-error-handlers.md

 ## `app/error.tsx` (App Router)

 App Router uses [app/error.tsx](https://nextjs.org/docs/app/api-reference/file-conventions/error) to send server-side render errors to the client.
-We can catch and consume those error with a custom error page.
+We can catch and consume those errors with a custom error page.

 These errors will display as client errors, even though we know that they're server errors.